Spartans stop Austin's three-game winning streak - Austin Daily Herald

 Trailing 2-1, Austin had a couple of chances to tie the game over an eight-minute stretch, but the Spartans put it away when Johnathan Sedarski scored with two minutes remaining in regulation.

-The Packers within pulled within 2-1 when Austin junior Por Htoo chipped one through from 30 yards out with 13:05 left
+The Packers pulled within 2-1 when Austin junior Por Htoo chipped one through from 30 yards out with 13:05 left

 Austin’s first shot on goal of the night came seven minutes into the second half when Joe Ewing had a bender on a free kick stopped.